pryley/site-reviews/readme.txt

 = 8.3.0 (unreleased) =

+- Fixed checkbox settings being emptied by settings updates that did not come from the settings form (WP-CLI, an importer, or another plugin)
+- Fixed custom message templates and the multilingual setting being reset by settings updates that did not come from the settings form
+- Fixed integration role settings (ProfilePress, Ultimate Member) not saving when every checkbox was unchecked
 - Fixed review text being able to break mid-word when a review is squeezed into a narrow space

 = 8.2.2 (2026-08-22) =